neelchauhan/mpd-x/docs/mpd30.md

         END-VENDOR  mpd
         #----------------------------------------------------------

-    Mpd allows RADIUS server to terminate user session by setting vendor specific mpd-drop-user attribute to nonzero value in accounting start/update reply packet.
+    mpdx allows RADIUS server to terminate user session by setting vendor specific mpd-drop-user attribute to nonzero value in accounting start/update reply packet.

 **RADIUS ACL\'s**

-:   Mpd can use the Access Control Lists (ACLs) given by the RADIUS
+:   mpdx can use the Access Control Lists (ACLs) given by the RADIUS
     server.
 This ACLs may include ipfw rules, pipes, queues and tables and also mpd internal traffic filtering/shaping/limiting features.
     That two sets are redundant. ipfw proposed as standard and universal